alundiak/skype-bot/README.md

 - [how to handle HTTP and HTTPS?](https://stackoverflow.com/questions/13186134/node-js-express-and-heroku-how-to-handle-http-and-https)
 - [HTTPS + SSL on Heroku - Node + Express](https://stackoverflow.com/questions/25148507/https-ssl-on-heroku-node-express)
+>When SSL (https) traffic comes in, it is "stopped" (terminated) at the server.
+That server opens a new http connection to your dyno, and whatever is gets it sends back over https to the client.
+So on your dyno you don't need to "mess" with certs etc, and you will be seeing only incoming http traffic: whether directly from http clients, or from Heroku servers who talk https to clients and http to you.
+- If no ngrok, then POST request to Heroku goes, but with error on server: `Error: connect ECONNREFUSED 127.0.0.1:64649`

 ## Azure based things
 - [Azure](https://portal.azure.com/)